perlindgren/syncrim/README.md

 }
 ```

 As an example the `add` component implements `evaluate` by reading the two inputs, adding them, and storing the value (to output position 0).
-Todo: We might want to structure the outputs simar to the inputs.
+Todo: We might want to structure the outputs similar to the inputs.

 ```rust
 impl Component for Add {